nlaughton/terraform-digital-ocean-auth0/README.md

 This repository contains a set of Terraform files that configure Auth0 for a DigitalOcean environment [set up with the instructions here](https://github.com/apexdesigner/terraform-digital-ocean-cluster).
 ## Set up an Auth0 Tenant
 Set up an Auth0 tenant.
-Subscribe to the B2C Essentials plan ($23 per month at the time of this writing) so that you can use a custom domain.
+Subscribe to the B2C Essentials plan ($23 per month at the time of this writing) so that you can use a custom domain (don't create the custom domain in Auth0, Terraform will do it for you).
 Create a machine to machine application named Terraform and give it access to the Auth0 Management API (all permissions).

 ## Set up a SendGrid Account